tonymushah/image-benches/README.md

 ## Goal

-- [ ] Find the best image format for file size
+- [x] Find the best image format for file size: JPEG
-- [ ] Find the best image format for transcoding (it includes performance)
+- [ ] Find the best image format for transcoding (it includes performance) : BMP
 - [ ] Find the best image format for zstd compression

 ## Images References